Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Stable envelopes and -matrix from gauge theory: the setup

-There is also a $\U(1)_R$ R-symmetry but charges of various multiplets under this symmetry are a bit ambiguous since the symmetry can be mixed with any other $\U(1)$ global symmetry.
-Also, we do not turn on any background for the R-symmetry.
+There is also a $\U(1)_R$ $R$-symmetry but charges of various multiplets under this symmetry are a bit ambiguous since the symmetry can be mixed with any other $\U(1)$ global symmetry.
+Also, we do not turn on any background for the $R$-symmetry.